yassato/AraAphidGWAS/README.md

 This directory includes R scripts for the analysis of GWAS outputs and *Arabidopsis* mutant data.

 -   GWAp_output.R\
     R script to prepare the input file of GWA-portal, summarize aphid abundance in the field, analyze output from GWA-portal, and depict GWAS plots.
+Run the GWA-portal before depicting GWAS plots.

 -   aphid.R\
     R script to analyze and visualize the results laboratory experiments using aphids and *Arabidopsis* mutants.